Budibase/website/content/blog/web-application-development/index.md

 {{< figure src="/web-application-development/udemy.jpg" alt="Udemy courses" >}}

 If you would like to learn how to build a web application, courses are a great option.
 Everyone learns differently.
-I learn best by doing; simply jumping in at the deepend and learn as I progress.
+I learn best by doing; simply jumping in at the deep end and learn as I progress.
 I have listed the courses I feel will provide you with further context and learning when it comes to web application development.
 The courses I have listed below are for beginners.

 1. [The web development bootcamp - Udemy](https://www.udemy.com/course/the-web-developer-bootcamp/?LSNPUBID=QqcN8lE0l0I&ranEAID=QqcN8lE0l0I&ranMID=39197&ranSiteID=QqcN8lE0l0I-9_jY69Jyw0MpAjhwSEUahg)